On-Chip Parametric Synchronization of a Dissipative Kerr Soliton Microcomb: LLE simulations for different parametric-KIS OFDs

 \section{LLE simulations for different parametric-KIS OFDs}

-We extend the LLE simulations presented in Fig.2 to different sets of auxiliary pump modes $\mu_\pm$ [\cref{sup_fig:trapp_differentmu}].
+We extend the LLE simulations presented in Fig.~2 to different sets of auxiliary pump modes $\mu_\pm$ [\cref{sup_fig:trapp_differentmu}].
 Using combinations of modes ${\mu_{-}; \mu_{+}}= {-57; 25}$, ${-58; 29}$, ${-59; 34}$, and ${-50; 38}$, corresponding to the parametric-KIS at mode $M=-32$, $-29$, $-25$, and $-22$ respectively.
 Similar to the study presented in the main text, we vary the frequency of the auxiliary pump $\delta\omega_\pm$ and observe the repetition rate disciplining of the DKS, with slopes consistent with the OFD factor M [\cref{sup_fig:trapp_differentmu}c].
+Importantly, the same microcomb (\textit{i.e} given pump frequency and resonator dispersion) can be efficiently on-resonance for parametric synchronization at multiple OFD values.
+This contrasts with direct-KIS, where efficient on-resonance synchronization occurs only at the dispersive wave (not limited for off-resonance operation).
+Such flexibility highlights the advantage of the parametric nature of this synchronization scheme.